Eventonomy

 Settings Reference

 All settings below are under the RSVP feature card.
 The card's toggle enables or disables RSVPs site-wide.
-Individual events can still override the toggle via the event editor.
+Switching it off is absolute - new events then start as No registration needed and no event can show a registration panel, so an individual event cannot opt back in.

 Default Attendee Capacity